-Long term application of wool scouring effluent at excessive levels could damage soils.
-To select land for irrigation with effluent, it is important to ensure that the soils have the following characteristics:
+Long term application of tannery effluent at excessive levels could damage soils and lead to site contamination from components such as chromium.
+To select land for irrigation with tannery effluent, it is important to ensure that the soils have the following characteristics:

-- a structure that permits air movement and water penetration - sufficient depth to permit optimum root development by the crop - adequate natural drainage, or suitable artificial drainage - sufficient capacity to hold water for plant use between successive irrigations - nutrients in sufficient quantities for adequate plant growth - moderate pH, ie it should be neither too acid nor too alkaline - neutral to slightly acid soils are best for most irrigated crops - ease of cultivation.
+- a structure that permits air movement and water penetration - sufficient depth to permit optimum root development by the crop - adequate natural drainage, or suitable artificial drainage - sufficient capacity to hold water for plant use between successive irrigations - nutrients in sufficient but not excessive quantities for adequate plant growth - moderate pH, ie it should be neither too acid nor too alkaline - neutral to slightly acid soils are best for most irrigated crops - ease of cultivation - no salinity problems.